"The creation of a thousand forests is in one acorn."

 The Patience of Fertility

 This patience extends to people.
-You cannot force someone to grow faster than they are ready.
-You can provide conditions, offer support, and model what is possible.
+We cannot force someone to grow faster than they're ready.
+We provide conditions, offer support, model what is possible.

 Fertility and Letting Go

 True fertility includes release.
-The gardener lets the fruit leave the vine.
+Seeds must fall to germinate.
 The parent lets the child become independent.
 The mentor lets the student surpass him.

 This letting go is not abandonment.
-It is the final act of nurturing—trusting that what you have cultivated can now flourish on its own.
-His fertility is measured not by what he keeps, but by what he sets free.
+It is the final act of nurturing—trusting that what we cultivated can now flourish alone.
+Fertility is measured not by what we keep, but by what we set free.

 The Ecology of Fertility